superedge/superedge/docs/installation/install_edge_kubernetes.md

 ```shell
 # export KUBECONFIG=/etc/kubernetes/admin.conf
 ```
-Pay attention to save the output of `./edgeadm init` `./edgeadm join` command, you need this command to join the node to the cluster.
+Note that the `./edgeadm join` command that saves the output of `./edgeadm init` will be used when adding node nodes later.

 The validity period of the token is the same as kubeadm `24h`, after expiration, you can use `./edgeadm token create` to create a new token.